mui/mui-x/docs/data/migration/migration-pickers-v5/migration-pickers-v5.md

 ### Input

 - The `InputProps` prop has been removed.
-  You can use the `InputProps` of the `input` component props slot instead:
+  You can use the `InputProps` of the `input` component slots props instead:

   ```diff
    <DatePicker